lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   (tradCT, tradSS) = TradKEM.Encaps(tradPK)

   # Combine
-  # note that the order of the traditional and ML-KEM components is flipped
+  # note that the order of the traditional and ML-KEM components
-  # here in order to satisfy NIST SP800-56Cr2.
+  # is flipped here in order to satisfy NIST SP800-56Cr2.
   ct = CompositeCiphertextValue(ct1, ct2)
   ss = Combiner(tradSS, mlkemSS, tradCT, tradPK, domSep)

   return (ct, ss)
 ~~~
-{: #alg-composite-encaps title="Composite ML-KEM Encaps(pk)"}

 where `Combiner(tradSS, mlkemSS, tradCT, tradPK, domSep)` is defined in general in {{sec-kem-combiner}} with specific values for `domSep` per composite KEM algorithm in {{sec-alg-ids}} and `CompositeCiphertextValue` is defined in {{sec-CompositeCiphertextValue}}.